Utilizing efficient broiler production with lighting

 To prevent lighting-related issues the first step is to realize optimal adaptation to the new environment.
 Lighting is an external stimulus which aids broilers in adapting to their new environment.
 A well-lit environment helps broilers in finding feed and water during the first 24 or 48 hours.
 Finding water in particular is really important during the first 24 hours due to a lack of access to water during transport.

 A well-lit environment consists, apart from a suitable level of light intensity, of a light spectrum which focusses on the needs of the broiler.
-A light spectrum close to that of natural daylight would be most optimal taking into account broiler vision.
+A light spectrum close to that of natural daylight would be most optimal when taking broiler vision into account.
 A light spectrum complying to the needs of broiler vision consists of all – for chicken – visible wavelengths and the right volume of those wavelengths.

 When taking into account the deep-brain photoreceptors and the corresponding lighting needs, either a warmwhite light source or a coldwhite light source can be applied.